This post may contain affiliate links – full disclosure – read here

 What is Honey?

 Honey is a sweet substance made from plant nectar.
-Honey bees make honey – hence their name.
+Honey bees make honey from nectar collected from many blooming flowers.
 A few other insects produce small amounts of honey-like substances.

 But, honey bees are called that for a reason.
 Apis mellifera is their scientific name and it means “honey-bearing“.